Climate change and flooding

-Women and girls are not merely survivors of climate-change-related crises, they are forging ahead and leading change.
+Women and girls are not just survivors of climate-related crises; they are forging ahead and leading change.
 ActionAid is working closely with them to give them a chance of a climate-positive future.

 - With local authorities and other partners, ActionAid trains women and girls in disaster risk reduction by helping them to spot early warning signs and facilitating communication with their communities to ensure efficient and timely evacuations and support.

 - ActionAid trains people to develop more climate-resilient agricultural techniques.
 In countries where flooding is common, ActionAid works with women to develop modes of agriculture that are more adaptable to or can withstand flooding's effects.
 For example, planting adapted crops that are tolerant of wet conditions such as saline-resistant rice in Bangladesh.